Aaron Bauer's gecko

-Aaron Bauer's gecko (Hemidactylus aaronbaueri) is a species of lizard in the family Gekkonidae.
-The species is also referred to as the African House Gecko.
+Aaron Bauer's gecko (Gekko aaronbaueri) is a species of lizard in the family Gekkonidae.
 Geckos as an overall family in comparison to other reptiles are known to be invasive.
 They were discovered to have emerged in a remote area known as Lom Yen Cave.
 They are endemic to Laos in which the remote region lies.
 The common name of the gecko "Aaron Bauer's Gecko" is derived from a well-known biology professor at Villanova University in the state of Pennsylvania (US).
 This species of gecko is closely related to five other species as well.

 Etymology

-The specific name, aaronbaueri, is in honor of American herpetologist Aaron M. Bauer, PhD ..
+The specific name, aaronbaueri, is in honor of American herpetologist Aaron M. Bauer.